mrevanishere/voxel-game/README.md

 # voxel-engine
-creating something like Minecraft to get used to C++/OpenGL
+Creating something like Minecraft to get used to C++/OpenGL.
+After completing this looking to move to learning CUDA and OpenCL.

 ## Purpose
 Objectives